• General Civil Litigation

 Jonathan appears as an advocate in Magistrates’ Courts, District Court, Disciplinary Tribunals, Coroners’ Inquests, various tribunals and boards of government departments and professional bodies.

 His practice also encompasses non-contentious matters including will and probate, conveyancing and commercial transactions and pre-dispute advisory work.

-He is the legal adviser to many non-profit organizations, NGOs, civic organizations and trade unions, including Professional Teachers’ Union and Hong Kong Blind Union.
-He is the Honorary Adviser of the civil society organization Civil Rights Observer.
+He is the legal adviser to many non-profit organizations, NGOs, civic organizations and trade unions, including Professional Teachers’ Union, HA Employees Alliance and Hong Kong Blind Union.
+He is also

 He is currently on the list of lawyers for the Duty Lawyers’ Scheme.
 He is also in the Solicitors on Panel of the Scheme of Provision of Certificate by Counsel provided by the Legal Aid Services Council (for both civil cases and criminal cases).

 Jonathan is also a part-time lecturer of the law faculty at the University of Hong Kong since 2013.